docxology/mdkv/paper/mdkv_paper.md

 ### 4.5 GUI (`mdkv.gui`)

 The optional GUI offers a live preview and editing workflow with track selection via checkboxes.
 A backend endpoint (`POST /api/render/tracks_html`) renders arbitrary track subsets, while the visual editor maintains a full combined view with live persistence per track.
+Additional endpoints include `GET /api/render/html` (primary HTML) and `GET /api/render/markdown` (combined Markdown).
 The GUI is intended as an affordance for users uncomfortable with the CLI while preserving parity with programmatic workflows.
+State is ephemeral; persistence uses the same `save_mdkv` path as the CLI.

 ### 4.6 Architecture overview (linked)